About the work

 My materials and forms often have historical and social baggage—tugging at ideas of class, gender and the construct of family or kinship.
-I draw on personal experience, alongside psychoanalysis, literature, and the darker aspects of folklore and pop culture, and I’ve also had a decades-long affinity with the work of certain women Surrealists.
+I draw on personal experience, alongside psychoanalysis, literature, and the darker aspects of folklore and pop culture, and I’ve also had a several decades-long affinity with the work of certain women Surrealists.

-Frequently presented in dialogue with one another, my cast of eccentric characters push beyond the expected - creating a dreamlike or uncanny realm that exposes deep emotional and psychological truths.
+Frequently presented in dialogue with one another, my cast of hybrid characters mutate and push past what we expect; together they create a dreamlike or uncanny realm, where deep emotional and psychological truths come to light.

 Biography